silver-hzh/DR-AVIT/README.md

 # Other Methods
-We also support MUNIT, DRIT, DSMAP, and DCLGAN:
+We also support MUNIT, DRIT, DSMAP, and ACLGAN:
 ## MUNIT：
 The code of the MUNIT is followed by https://github.com/NVlabs/MUNIT.
 Download the MUNIT code.
 Make the `Datasets` folder and put the downloaded datasets in the `Datasets` folder.
 Making the `outputs` and `results` folders to save checkpoints and translation results.
 ### Training: